-How To Connect your Amazon Fire TV Stick to WiFi without the Remote?
+How To Connect Your Amazon Fire TV Stick to WiFi Without the Remote

-Use a CEC remote
+Use an HDMI-CEC remote

 - Navigate to Settings and Display and Sounds.

 - Select Display and Settings and check HDMI-CEC and ensure it’s enabled.

 You may need to enable CEC on the television as well.
 The option will be found under the TV’s Settings menu.
 Unfortunately, most TV manufacturers don’t call it CEC, instead “branding” it with their own made-up and meaningless label.
 Here is a list of some of the most common TV brands and the name they’ve given the CEC feature:

 - Hitachi: HDMI-CEC

 - LG: SimpLink or SIMPLINK